"Electrophants" at Goldhanger

 produces well over 100 relevant articles from resorts around the country

-Various locals remember seeing a mechanical elephant on the Prom at Maldon.
-One recalls riding on it in 1950 and another recalls it in 1954.
-One person remembers seeing it in the Maldon carnival, but no one else has verified that.
-Here are photos taken on Maldon Prom and at the Purleigh Queen Inn...
+Several locals remember seeing a mechanical elephant on the Prom at Maldon.
+One person recalls riding on it in 1950 and another recalls seeing it in 1954.
+One person remembers seeing it in the Maldon carnival.
+One person recalls seeing an Electrophant going along the Goldhanger Road from the village towards Heybridge.
+Here are photos from Maldon and the Purleigh Queen Inn...

 a large version on the Prom at Maldon